sdoboli/Lab8_CSC16_S21/README.md

 			git add out_deck
 			git commit -am "your message"

 **You should not have to modify any other files, but if you need to do so, please add your explanations in the file `Comments`**

 ## Problem 2:

 **Goal: Implement a card game**

 **Description** In the file `card_game.cpp` add logic to play a simple card game.
 I described the steps of a basic card game between a player and the computer.
-Use the classes Deck for the deck of cards, the computer and player hand and the pile.
-Use Card objects for individual cards.
+Use `Deck` objects for the deck of cards, the computer and player hand and the pile.
+Use `Cards` objects for individual cards.
 You can implement this game or another game.
 If you implement another game, please add details of it in the file `Comments`.

 **Steps**

 1. Add the logic of the game in the file `card_game.cpp`
 4. Compile the program with command: `make`
 5. Run the program with command: `./card_game`
-6. When you finished, run the program once with the command

-		`./card_game | tee out_game`.

- This will save the output of your program in a file called `out_game`.
+6. When you finished, run the program once with the command: `./card_game | tee out_game` This will save the output of your program in a file called `out_game`.
 7. Update changes to your local repository.